 A series of analyses were conducted to determine the relationship between summer vacation travel and academic achievement in children entering first grade.
 Specifically, the study explored whether going on a vacation, the number of days spent on a vacation and places visited were linked to academic achievement in the areas of reading, mathematics and general knowledge.

-“Children that traveled with their family over summer vacation scored higher on academic achievement assessment tests than those who did not travel.
+“Children that travelled with their family over summer vacation scored higher on academic achievement assessment tests than those who did not travel.
 The days spent on family summer vacation trips had a modest significant relationship with academic achievement,” the study found.

 Also, children who visited plays or concerts, art or science museums, historical sites, beaches or lakes, national or state parks, and zoos or aquariums had significantly higher academic achievement scores than those who did not.

-“To date there has never been a study that plainly shows the correlation between travel and academic achievement,” said Jessica Parker, researcher, Clemson University.
+“To date, there has never been a study that plainly shows the correlation between travel and academic achievement,” said Jessica Parker, researcher, Clemson University.
 “It was interesting to see the impact on a child when they spend vacation time away with their family.”

 By David Wilkening